notice

 Jonathan F. Babbitt, Director

 The Litchfield County Choral Union is a chorus that averages around 90 singers.
 Founded in 1899, it is a non-auditioned group that performs major choral works each summer at the Music Shed on the Battell Stoeckel Estate in Norfolk, CT.
-The Litchfield County Choral Union also has a program in March with a varied repertoire.
-Rehearsals are every Monday evening 7:30 - 10pm at the Music Shed beginning the first week in May.
+The Litchfield County Choral Union also has a singers workshop in March with a varied repertoire.
+Rehearsals are every Monday evening 7:30 - 10pm at the Battell Recital Hall beginning the first week in May.

 [Top]